loveencounterflow/pipedreams/README.md

 as a notebook of sorts on how to do streams in NodeJS, but now that i feel it to be too much of a hassle to get asynchronous stream transformers right with version one, it's time for a rewrite.

+## Changes

-`P2.remit` is the successor to `P1.remit`; the interface has changed slightly, mainly to avoid silent failures when migrating.
+* `P2.remit` is the successor to `P1.remit` and the first function to be implemented in P2 Its interface has changed slightly, mainly to avoid silent failures when migrating.
+The major thing is that where you could previously call `send` as often as you wanted and never had to indicate whether your method would eventually issue more calls to `send`, you now

+      * can't call `send` any more (except to trigger an informative error message);
+      * instead, you have to call either `send.done()` (to issue zero items), `send.done data` (to issue exactly one data item) or `send.one a; send.one b; ... send.one z; send.done()` to issue an arbitrary number of data items.

+### 🚫 Proceed with care; outdated docs below 🚫

 For the time being, the implementation is the primary documentation;
 all the greyed-out text below that is marked with a triple band to the left is not necessarily up to date.

-### 🚫 Proceed with care; outdated docs below 🚫

 > > > # PipeDreams
 > > >